The Movers And Shakers From Years Gone By

 2003 Jordin Tootoo

 Tootoo is the only Inuk to play in the the NHL.
 He was picked in the 2001 draft and played his first game in 2003.
 Since then, he’s overcome alcoholism and penned a memoir—All The Way.
-He currently plays for the Chicago Blackhawks.
+He retired from the NHL in 2018.

 2002 Gino Pin

 Gino Pin helped design the domed NWT legislature, schools in Ndilo and Tulita, NWT, and Inuvik’s Western Arctic Research Centre.
 Today, Pin is involved in lobbying government for initiatives to combat homelessness.

 We profiled Zacharias Kunuk just after Atanarjuat: The Fast Runner, a film he’d directed, was released—to immediate international acclaim.

 His latest film, Maliglutit, is a western, filmed in and around his home of Iglulik.